turingschool/mod-0-curriculum/session1/orientation.md

 ### Being Turing Ready

-At the end of mod 0, you'll be considered one of the following:
+At the end of Mod 0, you'll be considered one of the following:

 **Not Ready** based on any of these factors:
  * You’ve missed more than one session or did not meet engagement expectations